RonnieMcDee/Skyrim-voice-commands/README.md

 ### Step 2: Install Required Packages

 Running main.py will automatically install any required packages that are missing.
-If the necessary packages are not already installed, the script will handle their installation for you.

 If you encounter issues installing pyaudio, you may need to manually install a .whl file for your Python version.
 Visit the PyAudio page (https://www.lfd.uci.edu/~gohlke/pythonlibs/#pyaudio) and download the appropriate wheel file.